About

 Developed with Indigenous helping professionals, this program is designed to help you create a safe space within your practice for Indigenous clients, families, and communities.

-During this immersive retreat, you will engage in applied learning that will challenge you to explore how your own experiences, social context, and personal histories influence your practice as a mental health clinician.
+During this immersive retreat, you will engage in applied learning that will challenge you to explore how your own experiences, social context, and personal histories influence your practice as a mental health professional.

-This program is the first in a series of professional development offerings for mental health clinicians to develop Indigenous intercultural skills.
+This program is the first in a series of professional development offerings for mental health professionals to develop Indigenous intercultural skills.

 Who should take this program

-This program is designed for mental health clinicians (e.g., clinical, counselling, school, and neuropsychologists) who want to create a safe space for Indigenous clients.
+This program is designed for all mental health professionals who want to create a safe space for Indigenous clients.

 What you will learn